artur-ciocanu/launch.en/help/launch-reference/client-side-information/launch-object-reference.md

 _satellite.removeCookie('product');
 ```

-Removes a cookie from the user's browser.
+This removes a cookie from the user's browser.

 ## Debugging Functions

-The following functions should not be accessed from production code.
+The following functions should not be accessed from the production code.
 They are intended only for debugging purposes and will change over time as needed.

 ### `container`